isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/abr-control-quality/android-3.0-abr-set-using-abrparameters.md

 uuid: 283ccd3d-535b-43ca-8ca5-82d12df31798
 ---

-# Configure adaptive bit rates using ABRControlParameters{#configure-adaptive-bit-rates-using-abrcontrolparameters}
+# Configure adaptive bit rates using ABRControlParameters {#configure-adaptive-bit-rates-using-abrcontrolparameters}

 You can set ABR control values only with ABRControlParameters, but you can construct a new one at any time.